Have you tweeted about your #firstsevenjobs? I did!

 Transitions between industries

 I’ve said I wanted to look at life trajectories.
-This dataset won’t give me any information about the level of the job of course, e.g. whether you start as a clerk and end up leading your company, but I can look at how people move from one category to another.
+This dataset won’t give me any information about the level of the job of course, e.g. whether you start as a clerk and end up leading your company, but I can look at how people move from one tag to another.
 My husband gave me a great idea of a circle graph he had seen in a newspaper.
 For this I used only job descriptions for which a field was predicted with a probability higher than 0.5.
 I kept only possible transitions where there were present more than 10 times in the data, otherwise we’ll end up looking at a hairball.

 One can see that people taking a position in the Hospitality industry, below the circle, often come from the Restaurant / Food Services or the Retail industries.
 When they leave Hospitality industry, they’ll often go work in the Restaurant / Food Services industry.
 David Robinson suggested me to find the most common transitions and show them in a directed graph but I’ll keep this idea for later, since this post is quite long already, ah!

 I’m quite excited by the possibilities offered by MonkeyLearn for text mining.
-I might be a grumpy and skeptical statistician so I’ll tend to look at all the shortcomings of predictions, but really I think that if ones takes the time to train a module well, they can then get pretty cool information from text written by humans.
+I might be a grumpy and skeptical statistician so I’ll tend to look at all the shortcomings of predictions, but really I think that if ones takes the time to train a model well, they can then get pretty cool information from text written by humans.

 I invite you to check out the source code I’ve used for this post, and try to replicate this analysis, would be great to hear the insights you may discover within the data.